 - Chronic sore throat or hoarseness

 - Difficulty chewing or swallowing

 Fortunately, the bones and soft tissues damaged by oral cancer can usually be repaired or reconstructed surgically.

 Patients experiencing pain and swelling in the face, neck or jaws are referred to an oral surgeon for diagnosis and treatment.
 These are often symptoms of an infection, which can sometimes develop into a life-threatening emergency if not treated promptly and effectively.
 Surgical treatment, if needed, may include draining the infected area and eliminating the source of the infection.

 An infected area around a tooth will often need to be treated with antibiotics before the tooth can be removed.
-In this case, the antibiotics will be prescribed at the emergency examination appointment and an appointment is scheduled at Oral Surgery Partners in in Redondo Beach, Manhattan Beach, and Westchester, California, to remove the tooth after the swelling is reduced.
+In this case, the antibiotics will be prescribed at the emergency examination appointment and an appointment is scheduled at Oral Surgery Partners in in Redondo Beach, Los Angeles, and Westchester, California, to remove the tooth after the swelling is reduced.